Skip to Main Content

 Veterans Fisheries

-In partnership with the National Oceanic and Atmospheric Administration, the Delta Center enables U.S. Military Veterans to monitor species of concern and restore habitat for endangered fish, such as salmon and steelhead.
+In partnership with the National Oceanic and Atmospheric Administration, the Camarillo Center enables U.S. Military Veterans to monitor species of concern and restore habitat for endangered fish, such as salmon and steelhead.
 The center can host up to two Veterans Fisheries Corpsmembers at once.

 Discover Veterans Fisheries